-In the United States, there were 44,800 jobs for Geodetic Surveyor in 2016.
+There were about 44,800 jobs for Geodetic Surveyor in 2016 (in the United States).
 New jobs are being produced at a rate of 11.2% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Geodetic Surveyor by 2026.
-Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.
+The BLS estimates 3,800 yearly job openings in this field.

 The states with the most job growth for Geodetic Surveyor are Utah, Florida, and North Dakota.
 Watch out if you plan on working in Vermont, Washington, or Maine.
 These states have the worst job growth for this type of profession.

 Do Geodetic Surveyors Make A Lot Of Money?

 Geodetic Surveyors make between $35,160 and $102,220 a year.

 Geodetic Surveyors who work in California, Washington, or Nevada, make the highest salaries.

 How much do Geodetic Surveyors make in different U.S. states?

 What Tools & Technology do Geodetic Surveyors Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Geodetic Surveyors:

 - Email software